What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?

 Unlike the US or EU merger review paradigms, the Canadian regime includes an express efficiency defence to otherwise anti-competitive mergers, which applies to cases where the efficiencies brought about by the merger are likely to be greater than, and offset any effects of, the prevention or lessening of competition that results from the merger.

-The substantive test for compatibility of a concentration with competition in the market is whether such concentration does or does not significantly impede effective competition in Cyprus or in a substantial part of it, in particular as a result of the creation or strengthening of a dominant position.
+The substantive test for compatibility of a concentration with competition in the market is that such concentration not significantly impede effective competition in Cyprus or in a substantial part of it, in particular as a result of the creation or strengthening of a dominant position.

 In assessing the compatibility of a concentration, the CPC takes into consideration the following criteria: